d-a-t/cs1302-hw06/README.md

     `method1` branch into the currently checked out branch.
 You can do the same kind of thing in your projects:

-       i) branch to work on a new feature;
+       1. branch to work on a new feature;
-       ii) stage and commit as you test that feature; then iii) once confident, checkout `main` and merge your branch commits into `main`.
+       1. stage and commit as you test that feature; then
+       1. once confident, checkout `main` and merge your branch commits into `main`.
 This way, your `main` branch is always in a good state.

 1. `LambdaFun.java` contains method signatures and documentation for three generic methods.
 We will implement